Road Conditions Lawsuits in California

 Questions To Consider If You Were a Victim in a Car Accident

 If you were a victim of a car accident due to a dangerous road condition, below are some questions to consider as you navigate the complexities of your case.
 As always, the summary below is meant for informational purposes only.
 To make sure your rights are fully preserved, it is necessary to hire an attorney.
+Rest assured, we are committed to your case and will prioritize your rights and needs.

-Who is responsible for poor road conditions and consequently for the medical bills incurred as a result of Your Injuries?
+Who is responsible for poor road conditions and, consequently, for the medical bills incurred as a result of Your Injuries?

-How Much Time Do I have to Sue the Government?
+How Much Time Do I Have to Sue the Government?

 Unlike in other personal injury actions, there is an extremely limited window of time to sue a government entity in California.
 Under California Government Code, Sections 905 and 911.2, you have only six (6) months to file a government claim for personal injuries, wrongful death, and/or damage to personal property.
+This clear timeline will help you feel informed and prepared.

 What If the Government Does Not Respond to Your Claim?